 Question: Among the very first few things I did when our family first got our most recent computer was to disable remote access entirely.
 I no longer remember how I managed to do this, but that’s just as well because I wouldn’t even dream of re-enabling it!

-I’ll review the setting in Windows and compare it to the types of remote access more commonly used by scammers.
+I’ll review the setting in Windows and compare it to the remote access more commonly used by scammers.

 And, of course, I’ll review what you need to do to stay safe.
 There’s a good chance it’s something you’re doing already.